HomeFor whom?

 Wheeleo®️: The First One-Handed Walker!
 Our Review

-A new walking aid technique made in Belgium, the Wheeleo® is the first one-handed walker.
-Designed by physiotherapists and launched in 2018, it was perfected in 2020.
-The Wheeleo® provides constant support without needing to be lifted, all with minimal bulk.
-Depending on your physical abilities and the environment you are in, it can therefore be a perfect compromise between a cane and a walker.
+A new walking aid made in Belgium, the Wheeleo® is the first walker that can be used with one hand.
+Designed by physiotherapists and launched on the market in 2018, it was perfected in 2021.
+Wheeleo® gives you constant support without the need to be lifted, all with a minimal footprint.
+Depending on your physical abilities and the environment in which you live, it can be a perfect compromise between a cane and a walker.

 – avis-deambulateur.fr